Hanzo253/pokemon-generator/README.md

 - If the user updated the pokémon and set its isFavorite boolean value to true, then it would be stored in the Favorited Pokemon table.

 ## Project Challenges

-- Implementing the feature where a user can add a pokémon to their favorite pokemon list
+1. Implementing the feature where a user can add a pokémon to their favorite pokemon list
-- Setting up the authentication web tokens
+- I had a difficult time dealing with the exceptions for this feature because I had some trouble handling the exception when the pokémon does not belong to the user.
+I solved this problem by comparing usernames because each pokémon is owned by a user, so the owner's username and the username of the user trying to add the pokémon into their favorites can be compared to make sure it s the correct user.
+I also had to find a solution that prevents duplicate pokémon from being added to the favorite pokémon list.
+I made a solution for this by grabbing the list of the user's favorite pokémon and comparing each pokémon in it with the pokémon that is being added to check if the same pokémon is already in there.
-- Allowing the user to change their password
+2. Allowing the user to change their password
+- I could not figure out how to update an encrypted password at first because I thought I needed to decode the encrypted password and then change it.
+After I thought about it some more, I end up with a solution of getting the input of the new password and set its encrypted version as the new password.
-- Deleting the user account
+3. Deleting the user account
+- I tried implementing a method that could delete the list and the user account all together, but I was not able to do it.
+Instead, I just created an exception handler that throws when the user does not have an empty pokemon list.
+Therefore, when the user sees that their list is not empty, then they can use my deleteAllPokemon request to clear their lists and delete the account.